husarion/panther_ros/panther_logger/README.md

 ### system_status_node.py

 Publishes stats status of internal computer.
-Stats include CPU utilization and temperature as well as disc and RAM usage.
+Stats include CPU utilization and temperature, as well as disc and RAM usage.

 #### Publishes